zuozhenggh/learning-library/data-management-library/database/rac/dbworld/intro/intro.md

 ![](./images/rac-deployment.png " ")

 In this workshop you will create a 2-node Oracle Real Application Clusters database in the Oracle Cloud.
 Oracle Cloud Infrastructure offers 2-node RAC DB systems on virtual machines.
 When you launch a virtual machine DB system, you choose a shape, which determines the resources allocated to the DB system.
 After you provision the system, you can change the shape to adapt to new processing capacity requirements.

+Once your system is created you will create database services to provide a transparent end-point for your applications to connect to the database and then examine some of the advanced features that services offer.

 You will be using the VM.Standard2.2 shape with 4 OCPUs and 60GB of memory.